Learn how to create an impressive company fact sheet and get access to Bit’s smart pre-made fact sheet template! Read on…

-- Startup fact sheet can be made as an introduction for investors.
+- A startup fact sheet can be made as an introduction for investors.

 - Fact sheets can be made for internal reporting.
-Example, finance department can create fact sheets for the company’s Q3 earnings and distribute it internally or to shareholders.
+For example, the finance department can create fact sheets for the company’s Q3 earnings and distribute it internally or to shareholders.

 - Organization fact sheets for human resources.

-- Fact sheets as marketing material and sales enablement tools.
+- Fact sheets as marketing material and sales enablement content.